cisco-open/ResponsibleAI/README.md

 3) Please first install the required packages found in requirements.txt.
 RAI can then be installed using "pip install --editable .".

 # Demos:
-    there are a few small demo projects to showcase some of the capabilities of RAI. to run any of the demos please use.
+    We have added a few demo projects to showcase some of the capabilities of RAI. to run any of the demos please use 'python demo_filename'.
 For instance : python ./demos/adult_demo_grid_search.py

     below is a short description of the provided demos: